What’s the outlook for enterprise hard disk drives (HDD) in the data center?

 Catch a Rising Tide

 The future storage mix is always tricky to predict, as unexpected innovations can lead to rapid change.
-But for the moment, with hard drive sales picking back up and HAMR delivering long-promised increases in areal density, it seems pretty clear HDD tech has life in it yet.
+But for the moment, with hard drive sales picking back up and HAMR delivering long-promised increases in areal density, HDD is likely set for a boom over the next few years.
 HDD currently dominates as a share of data center storage, and this is unlikely to end anytime soon.

 At the same time, flash continues to strengthen across storage use cases, and will grow as a proportion of an expanding pie.
 In a world of diverse storage uses, analysts would do well not to overemphasize the conflict between HDD and SSD.
 After all, the surge in data generated means there will be a massive amount to store and process, suggesting an all-hands-on-deck scenario where multiple varieties of storage work in tandem.
 A rising tide lifts all boats, as they say.